 It is best to limit the consumption of sweet and starchy foods not just to avoid the formation of cavities, but also to keep the gums healthy.
 It is best to consume foods that are both body and mouth-friendly for overall wellness.

-If you experience early signs of periodontal disease, like the sudden bleeding of gums, bad breath, or loose teeth, contact our office at Flex Dental for Gum Disease Treatment in Tampa, FL!
+If you experience early signs of periodontal disease, like the sudden bleeding of gums, bad breath, or loose teeth, contact our office at Flex Dental, Dentist in Tampa, FL for Gum Disease Treatment in Tampa, FL!
 We are located at 310 S. Dale Mabry Hwy., Suite #120, Tampa, FL 33609.